Gabriel of Blaouza: Life

-Gabriel of Blaouza was born in Blaouza, Lebanon in about 1625, son of an archdeacon.
+Gabriel of Blaouza was born in Blaouza, Lebanon in about 1625, the son of an archdeacon.
 He entered young in the monastery of St. Anthony of Qozhaya in the Kadisha Valley.
-Here he was ordained priest in an unknown date.
+Here, he was ordained priest on an unknown date.

 Gabriel of Blaouza was appointed and consecrated Maronite bishop of Aleppo by Patriarch George Rizqallah Beseb'ely in 1663.
 He left his monastery and went to Aleppo, and served here as bishop for forty-one years till his election to Patriarch.
-During his service in Aleppo he many time supported and helped Patriarch Estephan El Douaihy.
+During his service in Aleppo, he supported and helped Patriarch Estephan El Douaihy many times.

-In 1672 he was chosen by Pope Clement X to deliver the pallium to the new patriarch Estephan El Douaihy, whom he became a valuable employee.
+In 1672, he was chosen by Pope Clement X to deliver the pallium to the new patriarch Estephan El Douaihy, whom he became a valuable employee.

 In 1673, while continuing to administer his diocese, he founded a monastery north of Beirut, where he lived most of the rest of his life.

 Gabriel of Blaouza, after a previous attempt failed because of the opposition of the Druzes, succeed to found a religious order, the Antonin Maronite Order, characterized by a centralized organization with its proper hierarchy.
-The first Mass was celebrated in the newly erected church of his order at Monastery of Mar Chaya on August 15, 1700.
+The first Mass was celebrated in the newly erected church of his order at the Monastery of Mar Chaya on August 15, 1700.
 His order would be approved by Pope Clement XII in 1740.